Flies often seem like very unnoticeable creatures to us, but to our dog they can cause discomfort or even put them in danger.

-There are dogs which are more likely to be attacked by flies.
+Some dogs are more likely to be attacked by flies.
 Smaller breeds of dogs are usually safer from this nuisance.

 If your dog is used to being indoors, put screens on your doors and windows to create even safer conditions.

 Are Fly Bites Dangerous to Dogs?

-How to Recognize a Fly Bite?
+How to Recognize Fly Bites on Dogs?

-Sometimes a visible bite wound which looks like a red dot or bump, similar to the mosquito bite which you would see on yourself.
+Sometimes a visible bite wound looks like a red dot or bump, similar to the mosquito bite you would see on yourself.